 Notes to editors

 Mencap’s housing arm, Golden Lane Housing, has been awarded £349,000 from the Big Lottery Fund, to develop an innovative new social investment bond which will raise up to £30m to invest in permanent homes for people with a learning disability.
 Golden Lane Housing will launch the bond in February 2013.
-For more information, please contact GLH at: firstname.lastname@example.org or on 0845 6040046.
+For more information, please contact GLH at email@example.com or 0845 6040046.

 There are 1.5 million people with a learning disability in the UK.
 Mencap works to support people with a learning disability and their families and carers by fighting to change laws and improve services and access to education, employment and leisure facilities.
 Mencap supports thousands of people with a learning disability to live their lives the way they want.